arvi8080/Resume-Analyzer/README.md

 ⭐ Show Your Support
 If you like this project, please give it a ⭐ on GitHub — it helps others find it too!

+---

+Would you like me to generate a modern-looking banner and app screenshot preview (using your project name and color theme)?
+I can design them for you to use in the README.